mcamou/scuby/README.md

 ## USAGE

 At this point the Scala -> Ruby part is partly done, while the Ruby -> Scala part is still in the planning stages, although it's become less necessary with the JRuby changes in 1.6.x and the other projects mentioned in the _RELATED PROJECTS_ section.
 Here are some examples of the things you can do today.
-Assume you have the following Ruby code in a file called `test.rb` somewhere in your CLASSPATH (this file is part of the Scuby unit tests and can be found in `src/test/resources/test.rb`):
+Assume you have the following Ruby code in a file called `test.rb` somewhere in your CLASSPATH (this file is part of the Scuby unit tests and can be found in `src/test/resources/test.rb`).
+As features are added this example might become outdated (as in, there are more things you can do than shown here).
+Look at the tests to check out the latest capabilities:

 ```ruby
 module Core